 10. Pet Dishes

-Pet food and water dishes should be cleaned more frequently than most people tend to do it.
-And don’t worry—I used to be pretty bad at it when I was younger, too!
+Pet food and water dishes should be cleaned more frequently than most people tend to do.
+And don’t worry—you’re certainly not alone if this is something you struggle with or forget about.

-It’s often recommended to clean your pet’s dishes daily, if possible, or at least once a week.
+It’s typically recommended to clean your pet’s dishes daily, if possible, or at least once a week.
 And no doubt your pet will appreciate it!

 Some people prefer to do this by hand and in the sink, while others simply toss them in the dishwasher.
 Do what easiest for you and in a manner that you’ll feel more inclined to stick to.